 Keeping the customer’s needs front and center is important when developing new digital tools.
-We recently developed a set of user personas as part of our work to establish a more robust—and data informed—understanding of the individuals that engage digitally with the National Archives (NARA).
+We recently developed a set of user personas as part of our work to establish a more robust—and data informed—understanding of the individuals that engage digitally with the National Archives and Records Administration (NARA).

 User personas are fictional, but realistic representations of key audience segments that are grounded in research and data.
 We recently applied customer data from a variety of sources including website analytics and online surveys to inform the creation of eight personas that represent our digital customers: Researchers, Veterans, Genealogists, Educators, History Enthusiasts, Curious Nerds, Museum Visitors, and Government Stakeholders.
 These personas not only help us capture knowledge about our customers and their needs and preferences, but also help NARA staff empathize with the individuals who use our services.
 User personas are often used by designers and developers to place the customer’s perspectives and needs at the center of the digital design and development process.

 When conducting research to develop the individual personas, we took an analytical approach using data from our web and social media analytics, our online customer satisfaction survey, and incoming emails from customers.
 Additionally, we interviewed NARA staff that often interact with the user types we were trying to understand, in order to get their insight and feedback.